 Shoshone National Forest, with its surrounding wilderness, is said to have the highest concentration of grizzly bears in the continental USA.
 Warning signs are posted everywhere.
 One sign on the road read: Bears are dangerous . . . do not approach . . . up to $5,000 fine.
-Translation: You WILL be fined up to $5,000 if you try to get in too close for a photo.
+Translation: You WILL be fined up to $5,000 if you try to get in too close for a photo, that is, if you live to tell about it.
 Not a problem for me.
-I wasn’t planning on getting anywhere near a bear.
-I have a good zoom, and intended to use it . . . if, and when, we ever saw one.
+I have an adequate zoom lens I intended to use if, and when, we ever saw a bear.

-We were not surprised to see snow in Yellowstone.
-Yellowstone sits on a volcanic plateau, at an average elevation of 8,000 feet above sea level, and is bordered on nearly all sides by tall mountain ranges.
+We weren’t surprised to see snow in Yellowstone.
+Yellowstone sits on a volcanic plateau, at an average elevation of 8,000 feet above sea level, and it’s bordered on nearly all sides by tall mountains.
 The air is thinner, cooler.
-Spring arrives more slowly, and it’s not unusual for snow to fall in the mountains as late as June.
+Spring arrives more slowly, and it’s not unusual for the mountains to have snow in the middle of May.

-To our dismay, the East Entrance was closed.
-An avalanche or two, about a week before at Sylvan Pass, was blocking the road; and the ranger said they were still trying to clear the snow.
-This explained why we had not seen even one car traveling on the highway.
+Now we were surprised—the East Entrance was closed.
+Multiple avalanches a few days before had blocked the road at Sylvan Pass, and the ranger said they were still trying to clear the snow.
+This explained why we had not seen even one car on the highway.
 Apparently, everyone knew . . . except us.
 Major disappointment.

 It was all my fault.
 Before our trip, I had done extensive research, and everything I read had warned about snow.
 The park recommends that you call a day ahead to check weather and road conditions.
 So, why didn’t I listen?

 Hope springs eternal . . .